SMByC/CCD-Plugin/Readme.md

 ### Known issues

-> **Qgis with QT > 5.15:**
-> The plugin won't work without WebKit module, deprecated after QT >= 5.16.
-We recommend installing
-> Qgis with the QT WebKit module (by default in Windows and Mac packages), other systems like Linux with QT > 5.15
+> **QGIS 3.x / Qt5:**
+> The plugin prefers QWebEngine if available, otherwise falls back to QtWebKit.
-> without QT WebKit module by default install python QtWebKit module (e.g. `python3-pyqt5.qtwebkit` or
+> On Linux with Qt5 without QtWebKit, install the python QtWebKit module (e.g. `python3-pyqt5.qtwebkit` or
-> `python-pyqt5-webkit`) or use alternative installation of Qgis (e.g. using conda).
+> `python-pyqt5-webkit`) or the QtWebEngine module, or use an alternative QGIS installation (e.g. using conda).

 > **Download plot as a png:**
 > It is not working inside the plugin, but it works when the plot is opened in a web browser